Biblical Curses are Not Racist & Latter-day Saints Do Not Need to Apologize

 Within a few chapters, we read about a second curse – or a further separation from God – placed upon Cain for killing his brother Abel.
 We lack details beyond this, but what was left for us is a story of a curse, a mark placed upon Cain, and that Cain had a posterity.

 Additionally, the Book of Mormon does not waste time to continue this notion of being blessed or cursed.
 Almost immediately the antagonists in the Book of Mormon, the Lamanites (named after Nephi’s oldest brother, Laman) are cursed due to their rebellion against God.
 They are subsequently given a mark of distinction, similar to the mark God gave Cain (although it too is vague as to its meaning) describing the Lamanites as having a “skin of blackness.”
+The word black in the English language could mean a few things.

 It seems racist, right?
 However, in the same book, the Nephites are specifically told not to despise their brothers because they look different.
 Further, “blackness” in this context is from a Hebrew perspective, not an Anglo-Saxon perspective.
 Latter-day Saints view the Book of Mormon as the product of ancient writing, not of a contemporary nature to nineteenth-century America.